Mo Abualnadi: Sporting Kansas City

-On 26 April 2023, Abualnadi made his first-team debut for Sporting Kansas City, appearing in a Lamar Hunt U.S. Open Cup matchup against Tulsa Athletic, resulting in a 3-0 victory.
-Abualnadi's first-team debut began in the 81st minute when he came on for Robert Voloder at left-back.
+On 26 April 2023, Abu Al-Nadi made his first-team debut for Sporting Kansas City, appearing in a Lamar Hunt U.S. Open Cup matchup against Tulsa Athletic, resulting in a 3–0 victory.
+Abu Al-Nadi's first-team debut began in the 81st minute when he came on for Robert Voloder at left-back.
 The defender won two of three duels and made two tackles in just under 10 minutes of play.

 Al-Hussein (Irbid)

-On 13 July 2023, Mohammad Abualnadi signed a two-year contract with Jordanian Pro League club Al-Hussein.
+On 13 July 2023, Mohammad Abu Al-Nadi signed a two-year contract with Jordanian Pro League club Al-Hussein.

 Al-Qasim

-On 22 August 2024, Abualnadi signed a contract with Iraq Stars League club Al-Qasim.
+On 22 August 2024, Abu Al-Nadi signed a contract with Iraq Stars League club Al-Qasim.

-A month after his move, Abualnadi had already expressed his desire to terminate his contract with the club through a contractual clause, after Malaysian side Selangor offered him a deal to join their club.
+A month after his move, Abu Al-Nadi had already expressed his desire to terminate his contract with the club through a contractual clause, after Malaysian side Selangor offered him a deal to join their club.

-Selangor FC
+Selangor

-On 24 September 2024, Abualnadi joined Malaysia Super League side Selangor, just before the transfer deadline.
+On 24 September 2024, Abu Al-Nadi joined Malaysia Super League side Selangor, just before the transfer deadline.

+Corvinul Hunedoara

+On 10 June 2026, Abu Al-Nadi joined Liga I side Corvinul Hunedoara, just before the start of the 2026 FIFA World Cup.

 International career

-Abualnadi began his international career in 2019 by appearing for the Jordan national under-19 football team in a set of friendlies against Qatar's Aspire Academy.
+Abu Al-Nadi began his international career in 2019 by appearing for the Jordan national under-19 football team in a set of friendlies against Qatar's Aspire Academy.

-On 17 March 2023, Mo Abualnadi was called in for a Jordan Olympic national team training camp in Lebanon from March 19–29.
-On 8 June 2023, Mohammad Abualnadi was called up to the Jordan U-23 squad for the 2023 WAFF U-23 Championship.
-On 26 August 2023, Abualnadi was called up once again to take part in the 2024 AFC U-23 Asian Cup qualification process.
+On 17 March 2023, Abu Al-Nadi was called in for a Jordan Olympic national team training camp in Lebanon from March 19–29.
+On 8 June 2023, Abu Al-Nadi was called up to the Jordan U-23 squad for the 2023 WAFF U-23 Championship.
+On 26 August 2023, Abu Al-Nadi was called up once again to take part in the 2024 AFC U-23 Asian Cup qualification process.
 He went on to appear for Jordan at the 2024 AFC U-23 Asian Cup.

-On 7 July, Mohammad Abualnadi received a call-up to the Jordan national football team, participating in a training camp consisting of local players on July 17.
-On 23 August 2024, Mohammad Abualnadi received another international call-up to the senior team, as a part of preparations for World Cup qualification North Korea.
+On 7 July, Mohammad Abu Al-Nadi received a call-up to the Jordan national football team, participating in a training camp consisting of local players on July 17.
+On 23 August 2024, Mohammad Abu Al-Nadi received another international call-up to the senior team, as a part of preparations for World Cup qualification North Korea.
 He made his debut for the national team on 27 August 2024 against North Korea.

-On 30 August 2024, Abualnadi received his first proper senior international call-up, to take part in the 2026 FIFA World Cup qualification process.
+On 30 August 2024, Abu Al-Nadi received his first proper senior international call-up, to take part in the 2026 FIFA World Cup qualification process.